hugollopes/aioverlord/README.md

 # Instalation/run

+* run: "gradle build"  to build all the artifacts
-* run: rundev.py for creating images and creating a k8 instance.
+* run: "gradle rundev"  for a dev instance.
 * run: run2e2.py for running the test suit.

 # Debug